isabelbaez/B-Max/README.md

 The backend server should be running in `http://localhost:8000`.

+**NOTE:** The OpenAI API requires an API-KEY, an ORG-KEY, and a PROJECT_KEY which we store in a '.env' file that cannot be uploaded.

 ### Troubleshooting

 If you encounter an `ImportError: libGL.so.1: cannot open shared object file: No such file or directory` error message when running the backend server, it can be due to not having the necessary OpenGL libraries.
 To account for this in macOS, you can use Homebrew: